Semilinear Klein-Gordon equation in space-time of black hole, which is gaining mass in the universe with accelerating expansion: Main results

 with the parameter $ \mu \in \R$, which is not necessarily relevant to the dimension of the spatial variable (see, e.g., \cite{Gibbons}); they can be extended to $n$-dimensional black holes.
 Moreover, to derive a better decay at infinite time, one can appeal to the estimate in homogeneous Sobolev spaces and to the Gagliardo-Nirenberg inequality. \end{remark}

 The rest of this paper is organized as follows.
 In Section \ref{S2}, the Liouville transformation and representation of the solution to the linear equation are given.
 Moreover, the equation is transformed into the self-adjoint Cauchy-Kowalewski form.
-The cases of large and small masses are considered separately in Section~\ref{S3} and Section~\ref{S4}, respectively.
-The consideration of the semilinear equation is based on Banach's fixed point theorem.
+The case of large mass is considered in Section~\ref{S3}, while the case of small mass is discussed in Section~\ref{S4}.
+The proof of existence of the solution of semilinear equation is based on Banach's fixed point theorem.
 The decay estimates for the solution of the linear equation are derived in subsections~\ref{SS3.2}-\ref{SS3.5} and subsections~\ref{SS4.3}-\ref{SS4.6}, respectively.
 A significant part of the text (subsections~\ref{SS3.1},\ref{SS3.2},\ref{SS4.2},\ref{SS4.3}) is devoted to the estimation of the integrals of the kernel functions of the integral transform containing Gauss's hypergeometric function.